ajschumacher/so_tense_very_flow_wow/README.md

 ### The Simplest Neuron

 Let's build a "neuron" with just one parameter, or "weight".
-Often even these simple neurons also have a bias term, but we'll leave that out.
+Often even simple neurons also have a bias term, but we'll leave that out.

 The neuron's weight isn't going to be constant; we expect it to change in order to learn based on the "true" input and output we use for